jacobszmon/Git-Info-Pages/README.md

 - can be built and published on [GitHub Pages] using a [GitHub Actions workflow];
 - can be built and previewed locally, and published on other platforms.

+You can see [a deployed version of this template here].

 To get started with creating a site, just fork this repository.

 After forking the repository, update it as needed: